Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 * Adult Woman: "Whats the difference between muscles and shells?"......
 REALLY?!?!
 The explanation took 15 minutes.

 * "The scores are Neck, Neck, Knee, and Neck" -- Marissa when the up-and-down the river scores were 31,31,11,31

+* "I was an angry elf....
+I didnt report to Santa I fixed it right there and than" - Steve

+* "I'm basically a girl now" -- Steve when we complained that he took an hour to fix his hair

+* "Teenagers are simply the side-affect of babies, and sometime babies are the side-affect of teenagers" - Marissa and Steve discussing loud In-and-out teenagers